-The Telephone Registration System is available for registration until the deadline dates listed in the Academic Schedule in this Calendar.
+The Bear Tracks web registration system is available for registration until the deadline dates listed in the Academic Schedule in this Calendar.

-After the close of telephone registration in a particular term or session, any changes to a graduate student's registration require the approval of the student's department chair or graduate coordinator and the Faculty of Graduate Studies and Research.
-After the close of telephone registration, a Course Audit or Withdrawal form must be used for the following registration changes:
+After the close of Bear Tracks web registration in a particular term or session, any changes to a graduate student's registration require the approval of the student's department chair or graduate coordinator and the Faculty of Graduate Studies and Research.
+After the close of Bear Tracks web registration, a Course Audit or Withdrawal form must be used for the following registration changes: